lightlace/cpp-docs.de-de/docs/standard-library/locale-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: 6e33e125d2689d37443bec58c5b01f5b7e72ccfd
+ms.openlocfilehash: 43a9308d5dea59e8cff6165237ccf1f7778a3548
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="locale-class"></a>locale-Klasse
+# <a name="locale-class"></a>locale Class
-Die Klasse, die ein Gebietsschemaobjekt beschreibt, das kulturspezifische Informationen als einen Satz von Facets kapselt, die zusammen eine bestimmte lokalisierte Umgebung definieren.
+The class that describes a locale object that encapsulates culture-specific information as a set of facets that collectively define a specific localized environment.

 ## <a name="syntax"></a>Syntax